AdobeDocs/frameio-api/src/pages/guides/index.md

 # Frame.io API Getting Started Guide

+> For information about server to server authentication support go to [Automate your setup using Frame.io server to server support](https://helpx.adobe.com/enterprise/using/automate-using-frame-io.html).

 ## Starting with the Developer Console

 The first step in using an Adobe API is to create a **Project** in the Adobe Developer Console.
 Projects in the Developer Console correspond to an application you are building to consume the Frame.io Developer API.
 This is distinct from a project within Frame.io.